Kane injury fears raised as Tottenham star limps off after two-goal turn against Everton | Goal.com

 Kane injury fears raised as Tottenham star limps off after two-goal turn against Everton

-Harry Kane injury fears have been raised as the Tottenham star limped off the pitch after his two-goal turn against Everton on Thursday night.
+Tottenham star Harry Kane limped off the pitch late in the match after scoring two goals against Everton on Friday night.

-Kane scored both of Spurs' goals during their 2-2 draw at Goodison Park, with Gylfi Sigurdsson also scoring twice for the Toffees.
+Kane scored twice in a 2-2 draw at Goodison Park, with Gylfi Sigurdsson also scoring a pair for the Toffees.

 In addition to lamenting more dropped points in his team's top-four bid, Jose Mourinho was left sweating on the fitness of a prized asset after Kane was forced to withdraw due to an apparent injury in stoppage time.